mc-carlessi/mysql-enterprise-security/security-audit/security-audit.md

     <copy>SELECT emp_no,salary FROM employees.salaries WHERE salary > 90000;</copy>
     ```

+5. Go to the Monitor terminal to view the output of the audit.log file

+## Task 3: Use Audit - only log connections

-2. Let's setup Audit to only log connections.
+1. Let's setup Audit to only log connections.
 Using the <span style="color:red">Administrative Account</span>, create a Audit Filter for all connections

     **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**

     ```
     <copy>mysql -uroot -pWelcome1! -h 127.0.0.1 -P 3306</copy>
     ```